Different Lift Types & Their Uses.

 The stairlift may be anchored to the side of the stairs against the wall, which can be sturdier than the banister and railing side.

 The first piece to be installed is the lower track which is laid along the length of the stairs.
-It is important to ensure that the track is laid evenly to prevent the carriage becoming stuck partway.
+It is important to ensure that the track is laid evenly to prevent the carriage from becoming stuck partway.
 Brackets are attached with screws to maintain the even level of the track.

 Once the track is laid and bracketed to the wall, call box wiring is run under the track, often using clips to secure the wires underneath.
 Call boxes are secured in easily reachable places.

 The upper track is then aligned above the lower track.
-The carriage seat base is placed between upper and lower track, and the second set of brackets is screw-fastened.
+The carriage seat base is placed between the upper and lower track, and the second set of brackets is screw-fastened.

 The chain and pulley mechanism is installed by feeding the chain through the track, half on the left and half on the right, along with the power cable for the carriage, which should move in conjunction with it.